sherryduong93/chasestadiumimpact/README.md

 ## If Time Permits...
 <br>Would be interesting to look into time of day to see trends in crime/fire, as well as further look into Day Of Week.
 <br>What exactly happened on 12/21/2019 & 1/11/2020 that drove both crime & fire so high?
-Would be fascinating to look into it.
+And why was crime so low in 2010-2012?Would be fascinating to look into it.
-<br>2018 Also had some extreme uptick in the summer, I would be curious to see what drove it.
+<br>2018 Also had some extreme uptick in the summer for Fire Service Calls, I would be curious to see what drove it.
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/2018allfirecalls.png)